AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Maximum Likelihood.md

 					"type": "arrow"
 				}
 			],
-			"updated": 1703520280560,
+			"updated": 1708707029347,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "The first part of the function is a negative constant\nthe second part is a function for which we can find\nthe second derivative of which results in the minus of\nthe covariance matrix which is negative definite!\n\nthe sum of two negative definite functions is negative definite!", "rawText": "The first part of the function is a negative constant\nthe second part is a function for which we can find\nthe second derivative of which results in the minus of\nthe covariance matrix which is negative definite!\n\nthe sum of two negative definite functions is negative definite!", "textAlign": "center",
+			"text": "The first part of the function is a negative constant\nthe second part is a function for which we can find\nthe second derivative of which results in the minus of\nthe covariance matrix which is negative definite!\nthe sum of two negative definite functions is negative definite!", "rawText": "The first part of the function is a negative constant\nthe second part is a function for which we can find\nthe second derivative of which results in the minus of\nthe covariance matrix which is negative definite!\nthe sum of two negative definite functions is negative definite!", "textAlign": "center",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "The first part of the function is a negative constant\nthe second part is a function for which we can find\nthe second derivative of which results in the minus of\nthe covariance matrix which is negative definite!\n\nthe sum of two negative definite functions is negative definite!", "lineHeight": 1.25,
+			"originalText": "The first part of the function is a negative constant\nthe second part is a function for which we can find\nthe second derivative of which results in the minus of\nthe covariance matrix which is negative definite!\nthe sum of two negative definite functions is negative definite!", "lineHeight": 1.25,
-			"baseline": 114
+			"baseline": 94
 		},
 		{
 			"type": "arrow",
-			"version": 203,
+			"version": 262,
-			"versionNonce": 2054327952,
+			"versionNonce": 1878491914,
 			"isDeleted": false,
 			"id": "RPyl0kaakCU3IVkAVUyuI",
 			"fillStyle": "hachure",